PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 INB 3950: (satisfies BBA Core Business requirement for International Business 3300)

-The fee will include housing, museum, tour, and subway fares, group events, student health insurance.
+The fee will include housing; museum, tour, and subway fares; group events; some meals

 Costs not covered by the program fee include:

-round-trip airfare, transportation to/from airport, individual meals, non-Belmont outings, and other personal expenditures.
+round-trip airfare, transportation to/from airport, some individual meals, non-Belmont outings, and other personal

 2. Belmont Tuition